RayNieva/OrgWindowsDesktop/README.md

 =end

-The one item supporting _automation_ that is important:
+The one point of emphasis that also supports _automation_ that is very important:
 *"You won¡¦t become a good programmer by memorising code and algorithms.
-Programming is about thinking not about &nbsp;&nbsp; remembering.
-You can have the best memory, but if you¡¦re not thinking for yourself you¡¦ll NEVER be a good &nbsp;&nbsp; programmer i.e. we have computers and the internet to remember things for us, so there¡¦s no need for you to &nbsp;&nbsp; remember anything - you just need to know where and how to find the information you need."*
+Programming is about thinking not about  remembering.
+You can have the best memory, but if you¡¦re not thinking for yourself you¡¦ll NEVER be a good  programmer i.e. we have computers and the internet to remember things for us, so there¡¦s no need for you to remember anything - you just need to know where and how to find the information you need."*

 Another quote based on *Getting Things Done* and interpreted by Author: Francisco Saez [Keep Nothing in Your Head](https://facilethings.com/blog/en/habits)